vermilionsands/ashtree/README.md

       (doto (AtomicConfiguration.)
         (.setCacheMode CacheMode/REPLICATED))))))

-;; define a function, normally this should be AOT-compiled but we can use a workaround (defn hello! [x] (println "Hello" x "from Ignite!") :ok)
+;; define a function, normally this should be AOT-compiled but we can use a call with symbol as a workaround (defn hello! [x] (println "Hello" x "from Ignite!") :ok)
 ```
 Repeat the above in a different REPL (different JVM instance).